Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - salt

-- Sear the sirloin tip roast for 2 minutes on each side.
-Remove the roast from the dutch oven.
+- Sear the roast for 2 minutes on each side to brown, then remove and set aside.

-- Add the onion and cook, stirring constantly for 3 minutes or until the onion is translucent.
-Then add the garlic and stir for another 2 minutes.
+- Without cleaning the pot, add the onion and cook, stirring constantly for 3 minutes or until translucent.
+Add garlic and stir for another 2 minutes.

-- Deglaze the pan by adding the red wine, and use a wooden spoon to gently scrape the bottom of the pan to release the flavors.
+- Deglaze the pan by adding red wine, and use a wooden spoon to gently scrape the bottom of the pan to release the browned bits for flavor.

-- Add in the beef stock, carrots, thyme, rosemary, Worcestershire sauce, and salt and pepper, while giving it a stir.
+- Add in beef stock, carrots, thyme, rosemary, Worcestershire sauce, and salt and pepper, while stirring.

-- Serve the beef on mashed potatoes or noodles with the sauce.
+- Enjoy the beef on creamy mashed potatoes or noodles with the sauce!

 - Sear your meat first over high heat to start the browning process.
 This will seal in the juices and guarantee a juicy pot roast.